Radical Middle Newsletter

 III.
 NEW OPTIONS NEWSLETTER BOOK AWARDS, 1983 - 1990

 New Options was Radical Middle's predecessor, and it eventually became the second largest independent political newsletter in the U.S., with 13,000 paying subscribers.
-An anthology of New Options's best cover stories is available HERE.
+You can learn more about New Options HERE, and a collection of some of New Options's best cover stories is available HERE.
 The New Options Political Book Award winners were chosen democratically by special marked ballots sent to all New Options subscribers.

 1990: Herman Daly and John Cobb Jr., For the Common Good